How to turn an old Android smartphone in to a security camera with IP Webcam

 There are multiple ways of bringing a video feed of your surrounding in to Home Assistant.
-You could buy an RTSP capable security camera, alternatively, you could integrate one of the many cloud service providers, such as Google Nest, or you could even build your own using an ESP32-CAM.
+You could buy a security camera with support for RTSP or ONVIF, or you could integrate one of the many cloud service providers, such as Google Nest or Arlo.
+If you're feeling crafty, you could even construct your own basic security camera using an ESP32-CAM.

-Another option is to use something you might already have lying around unused: an old Android smartphone.
-Obviously, you will miss out on some features, such as night vision using infrared LEDs, but even older smartphone sensors are capable of producing a fantastic image.
+Alternatively, you could breathe a new lease of life into a device you may already own but no longer use: an old Android smartphone.
+Granted, you may have to compromise on certain features such as night vision using infrared LEDs, but even older smartphone sensors are capable of delivering an impressive image.

-Once integrated, there will also be numerous switches available for you to use in Home Assistant: You can lock the white balance, control the focus, turn on the phone's flash LED, and more.
+Once the integration is complete, a plethora of switches become available for your use in Home Assistant.
+These allow you to manipulate the white balance, control focus, activate the phone's flash LED, and more.

 Another feature available, if you install tinyCam Monitor on your main smartphone, is two-way audio.
 Unfortunately, there is no way of getting this to work from Home Assistant, but the option is there, if you need it.